 What it does

 CleverTap helps companies improve user engagement and retention through mobile-focused analytics and messaging.
-It helps teams understand what users do inside apps, when they are likely to return, and what actions increase retention.
+It helps teams understand what users do inside apps, when they are likely to return, and what actions increase retention — then trigger the right message at the right moment.

 Key features